Allen Yuan: Ministry

-Voice of the Martyrs quoted him speaking about his imprisonment at Heilongjiang, Northeast of China:
+Voice of the Martyrs quoted him speaking about his imprisonment:

 During those years in prison my wife suffered untold hardships in bringing up the children.
 I was sent to near the Russian border doing farm work, growing rice.
 Wang Ming Dao and I thought we would die martyrs there.

 In the labor camp it was very cold, food was bad, and the work was hard, but in 22 years I never once got sick.
 I was thin and wore glasses, but I came back alive; many did not.
 I also had no Bible for the 22 years and there were no other Protestant Christians there.
 I met only four Catholic priests.
 They were in the same situation I was in; they refused to join the Chinese Catholic Patriotic Association.

-Yuan was released in 1979 and started his own house church at Miaoying Temple (also known as White Stupa Temple).
+Yuan was released on parole in December 1979 and started his own house church at Miaoying Temple (also known as White Stupa Temple).
 The house church became one of the largest house churches during his era, with two to three hundred attendees.

+While his preaching was tolerated, the Three-Self Patriotic Movement repeatedly urged him to join, which he always refused, to the point that he refused to attend a prayer session with visiting American president Bill Clinton because TSPM preachers were also in attendance.
+He also refused help from foreign Christian charity, believing everyone had to be self-sufficient.
+It was noted that both before and after his imprisonment, Yuan had neglected his wife and children, to whom he was often short-tempered, but they remained close.
+As Yuan was never officially rehabilitated and refused to concede to any wrongdoing, he remained under police observation his whole life and occasionally kept in house arrest.

 Personal life

-He married Huizhen Lily Liang in 1938, and they had six children in total.
-He died on August 16, 2005, in Beijing, and some 2,500 mourners attended his funeral on Eight Treasure Mountain in Beijing.
+He married Liang Huizhen, also known as Lily Liang, in 1938, and they had six children in total.
+He died on 16 August 2005, in Beijing, and some 2,500 mourners attended his funeral on Eight Treasure Mountain in Beijing.